bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rozycki.md

 * Rozycki's contribution to the development of Enigma was significant.
 * In this way, Rozycki independently developed a method that was the first theoretically described by the American cryptologist William Frederic Friedman in the 1920s under the name "Index of coincidence".
 * The year 1938 proved important for Rozycki.
-* Jerzy and Maria had one child, a son Jan Rozycki.
 * Increased German aggressive military activity led to Jerzy Rozycki and his colleagues meeting with British and French cryptologists in Warsaw in the summer of 1939 to explain to them the Polish achievements in deciphering the Enigma.
-* Rozycki with his wife and son, together with Rejewski and Zygalski were evacuated from Warsaw on 5 September.
-* Rozycki left his family in Brest: he would never see them again.
 * Rozycki, Rejewski and Zygalski were given a car to take them to Romania; they crossed the border into Romania on 17 September.
 * Rozycki was questioned by the Italian police in Turin who were suspicious that the young man had not been drafted into the army but they allowed him to continue.
 * three young Poles - Jerzy Rozycki, Marian Rejewski and Henryk Zygalski.